quividi/vidicenter-api-documentation/docs/source/data.rst

 * ``backup_value``: if this contains "yes" it means a backup im value was calculated based on equivalent data of the previous week.
 * ``analysis_window``: time window during which the analysis took place, in **tenths of seconds**.

+Note
+""""

+The hourly Impression Multipliers are here calculated following the recommendations of the Interactive Advertising Bureau, ie by following this formula:

+Impressions x average dwell time / analysis window.

 Example
 """""""